brunocbreis/FuPlot/README.md

 # FuPlot

 FuPlot is a ggplot2 (heavily) inspired framework for creating animatable data visualizations from tabular data for DaVinci Resolve Fusion.

-## TODO

-- wrap stuff into a group for cleaner node output
-- customizable scale
-- ability to better configure margin and dimensional properties
-- GUI for use within Fusion in a plugin-like interface
-- turn into pip installable package
-- make it work as a script in fusion rather than generating text
-- figure out how it works in fusion when points are not published
-- text for labs
-- text for axes
-- text for titles and stuff
-- create canvas for graph so scale can make it go outside the displayed area (use a mask)
-- test exporting some values as dynamically controllable in fusion for easier animation
-  - add expressions to inputs that connect them to animatable sliders
-  - or add modifiers to each input... don't know which is heavier on the cpu
-- themes
-- color palettes / scales
-- geom_point:
-  - use sNodes instead of masks (one sNode per shape, one sTransform per data point)
-  - different shapes as aes() options or style options
-- geom_col:
-  - fix spacing and scale